 - arrest the driver as soon as they are released from the hospital or medically cleared; or

-- begin a direct file investigation while wait to obtain the blood test results.
+- begin a direct file investigation while waiting to obtain the blood test results.

 If an arrest is not made immediately, then the officer will forward the police report and other evidence gathered to the State Attorney’s Office for a direct file investigation.

-Since you are NOT required to submit to a blood test at the hospital until after a search warrant has been obtained, you should politely decline any request for a voluntary blood test
+Since you are NOT required to submit to a blood test at the hospital until after a search warrant has been obtained, many people just politely decline any request for a voluntary blood test.

 Officers have a very difficult time getting a search warrant for a forced blood draw.
 In fact, Florida law prohibits seeking a search warrant in a misdemeanor case.